JdeRobot/BehaviorMetrics/_pages/quick_start/quick_start.md

 First of all you need to install Behavior Metrics.
 If you haven't completed that step, please go to the [installation section](/install/).

+Follow the [tutorial](/quick_start/tutorial) for training your first brain using deep learning and running it on Behavior Studio.

 We additionally have some pretrained brains that you can use in Behavior Metrics to illustrate how it works.
 Find them in the [brains zoo](/quick_start/brains_zoo/).

 If you'd like to train your own brain, we provide you with the [datasets](/quick_start/datasets).